-- They allow better light transmission - They provide a scratch protection layer - They may include a hydrophobic layer that resists fogging and prevents water from beading up on the lens when it rains - They may have an oleo-phobic laver that resists smearing from facial or skin oils - They may include an anti-static layer to reduce attraction of dust when driving at night.
+- They allow better light transmission - They provide a scratch protection layer

+• They may include a hydrophobic layer that resists fogging and prevents water from beading up on the lens when it rains

+• They may have an oleo-phobic layer that resists smearing from facial or skin oils when driving at night.
 In addition to the better sight provided by greater light transmission, A/R treated lenses also provide cosmetic benefits.
 Individuals who are looking at the wearer see directly into their eyes, instead of seeing reflection or glare from the surrounding lighting.